an0rak-dev/workbook/blog/content/project/avatar.md

 runs on.
-I got a good architecture in mind after watching [Casey Muratori's handmade hero](https://www.youtube.com/c/MollyRocket/playlists) and [Tommy Refenes](https://isetta.io/interviews/TommyRefenes-interview/) takes on the structure of a GameEngine.
+I got a good architecture in mind after watching [Casey Muratori's handmade hero](https://www.youtube.com/c/MollyRocket/playlists) and [Tommy Refenes](https://isetta.io/interviews/TommyRefenes-interview/) takes on the structure of a Game Engine.
 I'll do a blogpost on it maybe.

-Our Engine module will holds all the "logic" (like the ECS system, saves, IA...) for the game, and it will also expose interface for Hardware's specific implementations (for example "Platform" and "Renderer").
+Our Engine module will hold all the "logic" (like the ECS system, saves, IA...) for the game, and it will also expose interface for Hardware's specific implementations (for example "Platform" and "Renderer").
 Take a note that: